Active ingredients: eplerenone

 What it is used for

-INSPRA is indicated: To reduce the risk of cardiovascular death in combination with standard therapy in patients who have evidence of heart failure and left ventricular impairment within 3-14 days of an acute myocardial infarction (see CLINICAL TRIALS and DOSAGE AND ADMINISTRATION).
-To reduce the risk of cardiovascular mortality and morbidity in adult patients with NYHA class II (chronic) heart failure and left ventricular systolic dysfunction (LVEF less than or equal to 30% or LVEF less than or equal to 35% in addition to QRS duration of greater than 130 msec), in addition to standard optimal therapy (see CLINICAL TRIALS).
+Eplerenone is indicated to reduce the risk of: - cardiovascular death in combination with standard therapy in patients who have evidence of heart failure and left ventricular impairment within 314 days of an acute myocardial infarction (see CLINICAL TRIALS and DOSAGE AND ADMINISTRATION). - cardiovascular mortality and morbidity in adult patients with NYHA Class II (chronic) heart failure and left ventricular systolic dysfunction (LVEF = 30% or LVEF = 35% in addition to QRS duration of > 130 msec), in addition to standard optimal therapy (see CLINICAL TRIALS).